jpverkamp/blog/content/reviews/tv/Umbrella Academy/Season 1.md

 >
 > Sir Reginald Hargreeves, eccentric billionaire and adventurer, resolved to locate and adopt as many of the children as possible.

 Oh that's quite a show.
-After {{<crosslink text="reading through the graphic novels" title="The Umbrella Academy, Vol. 1: The Apocalypse Suite">}}, it's a rather different experience.
+After [[The Umbrella Academy, Vol. 1: The Apocalypse Suite|reading through the graphic novels]](), it's a rather different experience.
 The core is the same, even if details are a bit different.

 Colm Feore as Reginald Hargreeves is my favorite casting.
 He reminds me as Michael Douglas as Dr. Hank Pym in Ant-Man.